mingkaic/tenncor/README.md

 		return 0;
 	}

-## Interesting Quirks
+## Todos and Quirks

 For the first 3 dimensions, shape values follow cartesian coordinates (x, y, z).
 This convention means that for matrices, rows are the second dimension, and columns are the first dimension, contrary to row and column major order.

-This will play a major role in matrix operations.
 An ongoing effort is made towards parameterizing shape conventions.

 No special structured tensors are supported.
 (Example: symmetric, Toeplitz, positive definite)

+Tensor operation optimizations (minimizing intermediate values and instigating multithreading) are in progress.